ahsan-z-khan/Handwriting-Recognition/README.md

-# Handwriting-Recognition
+# Handwriting Recognition
-A neural network to classify handwriting digits from 0 to 9 in the MNIST dataset
+A neural network based model to classify handwriting digits from 0 to 9 in the MNIST dataset.

+##To Run